MattCzyr/CSCI-4470/labs/lab03/lab03.md

 ![](gitstats2.png)

-After running GitStats, we note a difference in the Contributors, also denoted as *Authors*.
+After running GitStats, we note a difference in the Contributors, also denoted as Authors.
 GitStats reports that there are 18 Authors when Git only revealed 10.
-Further, the Git command on line 5 of this document yielded 37207 lines of code in Rpi Campus Map; GitStats yielded 21118 lines of code (46245 added, 25127 removed).
+Further, the Git command yielded 37,207 lines of code, while GitStats yielded 21118 lines of code (46245 added, 25127 removed).

 Screenshot of `gource`: